Gussi/GateKeeper/README.md

-Whitelist
+GateKeeper
 =========

-The purpose of this plugin is two-fold; First and foremost provide extensible whitelist mechanism, accepting usernames, ip and ip ranges (cidr to begin with), supporting crud operations both via commands or from another plugin.
+The purpose of this plugin is two-fold; First and foremost provide extensible whitelist mechanism, accepting usernames, ip and ip ranges (cidr to begin with), supporting crud operations both via commands or from another plugins.
 Second would be blacklist, to negate any whitelist entry.

 ### Datasources